 There is no one point in time where the top can be said to have been invented or created.
 It was discovered, or invented almost simultaneously and independently in many different areas of the world.

 Tops have been found on all continents, except Antarctica—its shape most likely noticed in nature.
 The most natural found top is the simple acorn.
 The turban seashell is also a natural found top.
-The Japanese game “ bai “ used a shell for the top where the physics of spinning objects was explored by filling the shell with sand and then sealing it off with molten wax in order to increase the tops weight.
+The Japanese game “ bai “ used a shell for the top where the physics of spinning objects was explored by filling the shell with sand and then sealing it off with molten wax in order to increase the weight of the top.

 The generic name for the turban shell is turbo which is also Latin for spinning top.
 Archeological Findings Clay tops were found in the ancient city of Ur in the Middle East dating from 3,500 B.C.
 (Ur is modern-day Muqayyer which lies 187 miles southeast of Baghdad, Iraq).